Book Series Techne, vol. 10

 “Essays in this volume thus engage with the theme of »collective wisdom« on different levels, and present new research on understudied aspects of academies, including less well-known groups and their collections.
 It would be of interest to historians of science, academies and collecting.”
 (Sachiko Kusukawa, dans Francia-Recensio, 3, 2023)

-“Overall, this volume skillfully maps out a history that remains directly relevant to con[1]temporary questions in the use of history-of-science collections specifically and museum collections in general.”
-(JC Niala, in The British Journal in the History of Science, 1-2, 2023)
+“Overall, this volume skilfully maps out a history that remains directly relevant to contemporary questions in the use of history-of-science collections specifically and museum collections in general. (…) Whether or not we choose to learn from the useful insights contained in this volume remains to be seen.”
+(JC Niala, in British Journal for the History of Science, 2024)

 BIO